b1nhm1nh/jesse/README.md

 ---
 Jesse is an advanced crypto trading framework which aims to simplify researching and defining trading strategies.
 ---
-CTF Branch: Custom Time Frame
+Jesse Extended Timeframe
-- run in backtest mode now
+- run in all mode now
 - work with timeframe that 1440 % tf == 0

 ## Why Jesse?